 The City reduced its greenhouse gas emissions from operations by 15.6% since 2005.

 RECENT ACCOMPLISHMENTS

 THE 2015 GREENHOUSE GAS EMISSIONS (GHG)

 reduction report for City Operations was published.

 ACHIEVED A 15% REDUCTION

 in GHG emissions and set a new goal of a 40% reduction by 2025.

 AIR QUALITY STATISTICS

-1,700 tons

-of air pollution removed annually by Phoenix's trees
+1,700 tons of air pollution removed annually by Phoenix's trees

-29% reduction

-in PM-10 (dust) since 1990
+29% reduction in PM-10 (dust) since 1990

-6% reduction

-in ozone since 1990
+6% reduction in ozone since 1990

-FOOD SYSTEMS 2050 GOAL: Maintain a sustainable, healthy, equitable, thriving local food system by eliminating food deserts (areas without ready access to fresh, healthy, and affordable food), increasing urban agriculture, establishing farmers markets in each of the city's urban villages, and significantly reducing the rates of hunger, obesity, and diet-related disease.
 RECENT ACCOMPLISHMENTS MARICOPA COUNTY FOOD SYSTEM COALITION was formed as a voluntary community organization advocating for the advancement of the local food system in Maricopa County.
 The Office of Environmental Programs was awarded a \$400,000 community-wide Brownfields Assessment Grant from the U.S. EPA for the Phoenix BROWNFIELDS TO HEALTHFIELDS PROJECT.
 The project is focused on transforming community health through cleanup and reuse of environmentally-challenged properties for food and healthcare.
 The FARMERS MARKET ZONING ORDINANCE was updated to eliminate barriers and reduce fees to encourage establishment of farmer's markets.
 WHAT'S NEXT?